Fixing our soils

 The flooding and erosion we experienced over last winter showed us that the soil on Deepdale Farm was in need of attention.
 ‘Farmed out’ was one expression used, not the way we say we farm something out when we get someone else to do a job, but that the soil had literally had the goodness farmed out of it.

 Deepdale Farm, like many others, has been farmed intensively for many years, to produce wheat, barley, sugar beet, carrots, potatoes, maize, parsnips and more.
 Growing root crops, in particular, has been detrimental to our soil quality.
-Fields have been de-stoned to provide the right growing conditions for straight carrots, the soil has been intensively cultivated, irrigation has washed out soil structure and artificial inputs have been used for crop nutrition rather than organic inputs.
+Fields have been de-stoned to provide the right growing conditions for straight carrots, the soil has been intensively cultivated, irrigation has washed out soil structure and artificial inputs have been used for crop nutrition rather than organic materials.

 The farm has been productive, but this productivity has come at a price.
 We’ve seen deterioration in soil quality which was a major factor in the erosion and flooding we experienced, and apparently an ever-greater dependence on the bag and the bottle.
 It says something when your agronomist works for a chemical company and even they are telling you that you need more organic matter in your soil, as ours did earlier this year.